- 1 Types Of Doors at Specific Locations And Their Uses

 2) Battened, Ledged and Braced Doors

-These doors are widely used in bathrooms, water closets, and some situations where appearance is of secondary importance.
+This type of door can be used for wider opening as compared to battened and ledged doors.
+These types of doors are widely used in bathrooms, water closets, and some situations where appearance is of secondary importance.

 3) Battened, Ledged, Framed and Braced Doors

 These doors can be adopted for external use.

 Are you looking for a hanger door specialist? here it is – bespoke hangar doors specialists

 4) Framed and Paneled Doors

 These are the most common types of doors and are widely used in private buildings.

 5) Glazed or Sash Doors

 These doors are extensively used in posh residential buildings as well as in public buildings.